-So why is corporate integrity important in today’s business-scape?
+How is corporate integrity important in today’s business-scape?

 Companies are being held accountable for their actions, not just by financial stakeholders.
 By 2025, Millennials would make 75% of the global workforce – and Millenials value transparency and social impact more than any other generation.
 This makes a strong Code of Ethics important as companies are dealing with higher employee turnover as workers are seeking more meaning, transparency, and honesty in their work.
-Therefore an honest and transparent culture of corporate integrity will help retain employees.
+Therefore an honest and transparent culture of integrity will help retain employees.

 2. Being proactive

 Staying ahead of this Ethical Revolution will help you remain a leader in your field; help you retain the best talent and please financial stakeholders.
 It is also a matter of corporate reputation.
 Without a positive reputation, a company would have no customers, no brand value, and, ultimately, no profits.